interstitialRedirectModalTitle

 Mobilize the most inclusive COP ever, ensuring that decisions and discussions, and how the solutions are implemented, are truly inclusive and done in collaboration with Indigenous Peoples and local communities.

-As countries work to update and align their climate plans, TNC staff were at the forefront of negotiations with government and business leaders, pushing for greater ambition to phase out fossil fuels, build more resilience into societies, and invest more in both mitigation and adaption efforts.
+As countries work to update and align their climate plans, TNC staff will be at the forefront of COP29 negotiations with government and business leaders.

 As a global society, we must:

 1. Phase out fossil fuels.
-We must accelerate the equitable phase-out of fossil fuels to achieve net zero by 2050 or sooner.
+We must accelerate the equitable phase-out of fossil fuels to achieve net zero by 2050 or sooner and transition to renewable energy.

 2. Build climate-resilient societies.
 We must empower groups who steward nature to secure their homes, livelihoods and futures.

-3. Invest in climate solutions.
+3. Invest in financial flows towards climate.
 We must inspire commitments and investments in nature-positive projects, policies and practices.

-• Our guide to talking about climate change will help you feel more comfortable raising these topics at the dinner table with your friends and family.
+• Our FAQs about climate and guide to talking about climate change will help you feel more comfortable raising these topics at the dinner table with your friends and family.

 Want to have an age-appropriate conversation about climate change with kids?
 Nature Lab has a variety of lessons, videos and other resources to educate K-12 students on climate issues and solutions.

 • Share this page on your social channels so others know what they can do, too.
-Here are hashtags to join the conversation: #COP28 #NatureNow
+Here are hashtags to join the conversation: #COP29 #NatureNow

 • Measure your own carbon footprint and learn how the climate has changed since your own “carbon birth year.”